luksrn/javarch/README.md

 This project was developed initially to improve my knowledge in software development during the period when I was studying my course on system development.

 I am offering a set of software components that aims to be a reference architecture for web applications using JavaServer Faces, Spring framework and Hibernate.
-This project also contains an empty project that aprensenta some of the features offered.

 A more detailed documentation will be developed with the aim of presenting the architecture making a comparison with the good practices that have led me to develop each component.